Enhancing Public Safety and Service for Pitt Meadows

 With both Pitt Meadows Council and the community’s support, the City is seeking formal approvals from the Deputy Commissioner Jennifer Strachan, Commanding Officer E Division, and the Minister of Public Safety and Solicitor General, Mike Farnworth to proceed with the creation of an independent detachment and to create and implement a transition plan.

 In June 2019, the City of Pitt Meadows launched a review of the City’s current police services model to examine how local RCMP resources can be deployed to enhance service and responsiveness to citizens in the community.

 The City of Pitt Meadows presented the police services review and recommendations to the community on February 18, 2020.
-This follows the recent completion of the RCMP Polices Services Review by an independent consultant.
+This followed the recent completion of the RCMP Polices Services Review by an independent consultant.

 The review examined three possible options: